bitcoin-computer/bitcoin-computer-bitcore/docs/index.md

 Bitcoin Cash uses a different `SigHash` for transaction signatures.
 The implementation in BitcoinCash.js has been tested agains the original Bitcoin Cash test vectors (see sighash.json in `/test`).
 Modifications in script evaluation have not yet been implemented.

-To get started, just `npm install --save bitcoin-source`
+To get started, just `yarn install bitcoin-computer-bitcore`

 # Documentation Index